freeradical13/freeradical13.github.io/index.md

 RNA usually has a single polynucleotide strand; however, base pairing may still occur within the strand to create a particular geometric structure, and in some cases, double-stranded RNA ([dsRNA][]) may form.

-RNA is less stable than DNA because it may undergo [base catalysis][] where the Hydrogen in the additional Hydroxyl group that RNA has at the 2' Carbon can cleave off to attach to another chemical base, leaving Oxygen which may bond with Phosphate in a neighboring phosphodiester bond and break the RNA backbone.
+RNA is less stable than DNA because it may undergo [base catalysis][] where the Hydrogen in the additional Hydroxyl group that RNA has at the 2' Carbon can cleave off to attach to another chemical base, leaving Oxygen which may bond with a Phosphate in a neighboring phosphodiester bond and break the RNA backbone.

 [Ribozymes][] are enzymatic RNA.
 In general, RNA does not self-replicate although [RNA Self-Replication][] is possible in principle.